hlascelles/karina_personal_website/_posts/kitchen/2013-02-04-chickpea-feta-salad.md

 * Cucumbers or cherry tomatoes (or both)
 * Feta
 * Olive oil
-* Za'atar spice
+* Zaatar spice

 **Methods:**

 * Warm up the chickpeas (from frozen or from a can) in a microwave.
 * Cut cucumbers/tomatoes and feta into bite size pieces.
-* Mix everything, dress with olive oil and za'atar.
+* Mix everything, dress with olive oil and zaatar.